 Grinnell Car Insurance Review

-Grinnell ranks 24th regionally for car insurance, with weak affordability ratings, but it does offer good coverage options.
+Grinnell ranks 24th regionally for car insurance, with weak affordability ratings, but offers good coverage options.

 Advertising & Editorial Disclosure

-Grinnell ranks 30th for full coverage affordability and 20th for minimum liability coverage with average monthly rates of $153 and $58 respectively.
+Grinnell ranks 30th for full coverage affordability, averaging $153 a month, and 20th for minimum coverage at $58.

 Grinnell Car Insurance Ratings